solana-foundation/developer-content/content/cookbook/wallets/generate-vanity-address.md

 ---
 title: How to Generate a Vanity Address
 sidebarSortOrder: 6
+description:
+  "Creating custom addresses on Solana is a fun way to make your public key unique.
+Learn how to create vanity addresses on Solana."
 ---

 Vanity publickeys, or custom addresses are keys that have start with specific